chadgeary/cloudblock/do/README.md

 # mgmt_cidr
 # an IP range granted webUI, instance SSH access.
 Also permitted PiHole DNS if dns_novpn = 1 (default).
 # deploying from home?
 This should be your public IP address with a /32 suffix.

+# do_token, do_storageaccessid, and do_storagesecretkey
+# credentials generated via the Digital Ocean WebUI (API page)
 ```

 # Deploy